 A Contractor Saves Your Time and Budget

 Time is money, period.
-You can’t spend all of your time overseeing the workflow, organizing people, and dealing with problems that pop up now and then.
+You can’t spend all your time overseeing the workflow, organizing people, and dealing with problems that pop up occasionally.
 A contractor gets paid to always be there and take care of everything.

 A Contractor Knows All About Codes and Regulations

-Experienced contractors are familiar with the local and state laws and know what kind of licenses you need for your specific renovation project.
+Experienced contractors are familiar with local and state laws and know what licenses you need for your renovation project.
 Plus, they can take care of the regulatory issues so that you don’t need to worry about being up to code.

 General contractors usually work with licensed subcontractors like electricians, carpenters, and plumbers who you can trust.